top of page

 SHARES

-a) Share value - A shares value relies on how well the companies doing, although other factors such as politics and economic conditions can also impact share prices.
-It is also determined by consumer faith, that is; how much people think its worth.
+Increase in a shares value -A shares value relies of how well the companies doing, although other factors such as politics and economic conditions can also impact prices.
+It is also determined by consumer faith, that is ; how much people think its worth.

-b) Dividends - Some companies also pay a dividend in which a company distributes a percentage of profits to shareholders.
-A company can pay this quartery, half yearly or yearly which is directly paid to you, the shareholder.
+Dividends - Some companies also pay a divident in which a company distributes a percentage of profits to shareholders.
+A company can pay quarterly, half yearly or yearly which is directly paid to you, the shareholder.

 Pros: Better returns than savings accounts, owner stake in companies, diversified portfolio